Breast implants brought joy then pain to UK woman

 Harrison, now 40, is one of about 250 British women who are suing for compensation after being fitted with suspect breast implants from a French company that shut down in 2010.

-The silicone gel implants, made by Poly Implant Prothese PIP.L, appear to have an unusually high rupture rate and fears about possible health risks are spreading.
+The silicone gel implants, made by Poly Implant Prothese (PIP), appear to have an unusually high rupture rate and fears about possible health risks are spreading.

 About 300,000 PIP implants, which are used in cosmetic surgery to boost breast size or replace lost breast tissue, were sold worldwide before PIP went bust last year.
 French investigators also found the company had used a cheap industrial-grade silicone to fill some of its implants.